DAIC-tud/docs/content/en/docs/software_environment/_index.md

 2. Warn that this info only applies to HPC; and DHPC has a different software stack
 {{% /pageinfo %}}

+## Software environment
+    * Operating System
+    * Job Scheduling Software (Slurm)
+    * Programming Languages and Libraries

+    * Specialized Hardware or Accelerators - libraries for these

 * Available Software and Libraries/ Loading and Using Software Modules
 * Unavailable/Uninstalled software:
     * Installing binaries when possible